Stocks hit record; U.S. Treasury yields hover above 5-month lows

 Benchmark 10-year notes last yielded 1.3712%, from 1.356% late on Friday.

-Equity gains on Wall Street were modest, with financials (.SPSY) the best-performing S&P sector of the session ahead of results from JPMorgan Chase (JPM.N), Goldman Sachs (.GS.N) and Bank of America on Tuesday, but the gains were enough to push each of the three major averages to record closing levels.
+Equity gains on Wall Street were modest, with financials the best-performing S&P sector of the session ahead of results from JPMorgan Chase, Goldman Sachs and Bank of America on Tuesday, but the gains were enough to push each of the three major averages to record closing levels.

 U.S. crude settled down 0.62% at $74.10 per barrel and Brent was settled at $75.16, down 0.52% on the day.